Explicit Acyclic Models and (Co)Chain Operations: The Berger-Fresse Complex

-\section{The Berger-Fresse Complex $\cS_*^{bf}(n)$}
+\section{The Berger-Fresse Complex $\bf \cS_*^{bf}(n)$}

 We now turn to the second surjection complex $\cS_*^{bf}(n) $.
 The $\Sigma_n$ action $gx$ will simply post-compose surjections $x$ with permutations $g$.
 The augmentation sends all permutations $g \in \cS_0^{bf}(n) = \FF[\Sigma_n]$ to $ \epsilon(g) = 1 \in \FF$.
 The base point is $\iota(1) = e \in \FF[\Sigma_n]$.
-The fact that there are no signs in the $\Sigma_n$ action is the reason the Berger-Fresse complex has some good properties.\\
+The fact that there are no signs in the $\Sigma_n$ action is the reason the Berger-Fresse complex has some good properties.

-The $\Sigma_n$-equivariant boundary operator in $\cS_*^{bf}(n)$ also has the form but the signs $\gamma(j) \in \{-1, 0, +1\}$ are tricky.\footnote{With no signs in the $\Sigma_n$ action, something exotic must occur in the boundary operator in order that the augmentation is an equivariant map to the {\it trivial} module $\FF$.} The signs are explained clearly in Berger-Fresse [3], in terms of signs attached to the entries of what they call the `table form' of a surjection.
-We will explain these signs below.
+\begin{rem} {\bf The Boundary Operator in $\bf \cS_*^{bf}(n)$.} The $\Sigma_n$-equivariant boundary operator in $\cS_*^{bf}(n)$ also has the form but the signs $\gamma(j) \in \{-1, 0, +1\}$ are tricky.\footnote{With no signs in the $\Sigma_n$ action, something exotic must occur in the boundary operator in order that the augmentation is an equivariant map to the {\it trivial} module $\FF$.} The signs are explained clearly in Berger-Fresse [3], in terms of signs attached to the entries of what they call the `table form' of a surjection.
+We will explain these signs next.
 The $\Sigma_n$ equivariance of $d$ will be obvious from the sign algorithm. \\

 Divide the entries of a surjection $x$ into rows, by inserting a separator $|$ after each entry $x_j$ that is {\it not} the final occurrence of the value $x_j$ in the surjection.
 The signs $\gamma(j) \in \{\pm 1\}$ in the boundary formula associated to these entries alternate, beginning with $+1$.
 These entries $x_j$ are called the {\it caesuras} of the surjection $x$.\\